tanjimin/C.Origami/README.md

 ## Documentation

 ### CTCF/ATAC/DNA data
 In order to use our pipeline we require the sequencing data to be pre-processed.
 The input for both the CTCF and ATAC data should be in the form of a bigwig (bw) file.
-The bigwig should be normalized to the total number of reads and should allow visual inspection of the data using an application such as [IGV](https://igv.org).
+The bigwig should be normalized to the total number of reads.
+Data quality can be inspected using an applications such as [IGV](https://igv.org).
-C.Origami has been trained on the human (hg38) and mouse (mm10) genome.
-You can download each chromosome along with a json file containing the length of each chromosome by running our python script under `src/preprocessing/dna_sequence/download.sh`.
+C.Origami has been trained on the human IMR-90 cell line (hg38 assembly).
+You can download the training data here:

+TODO

 For human chromosomes:
 ```bash